JanusGraph/janusgraph/docs/getting-started/installation.md

     No search backend is used by default, so mixed indices aren't supported as search backend isn't specified (Make sure you are using `GraphOfTheGodsFactory.loadWithoutMixedIndex(graph, true)` instead of `GraphOfTheGodsFactory.load(graph)` if you follow [Basic Usage example](./basic-usage.md)).
     For further information about storage backends, visit the [corresponding section](../storage-backend/index.md) of the documentation.

-    You are also encouraged to look into `janusgraph.sh`, which by defaults starts a more sophisticated server than `janusgraph-server.sh`.
-    Further documentation on server configuration can be found in the [JanusGraph Server](../operations/server.md#using-the-pre-packaged-distribution) section.
-(This requires to download `janusgraph-full-{{ latest_version }}.zip` instead of the default `janusgraph-{{ latest_version }}.zip`.)

 A Gremlin server is now running on your local machine and waiting for clients to connect on the default port `8182`.
 To instantiate a client -- as done before -- run the `gremlin.sh` script.